JosephPrichard/benchmarks/README.md

-# NPuzzle Solver
+# Sliding Puzzle Benchmarks

-Implementations of sliding puzzle solvers [sliding puzzle problem](https://en.wikipedia.org/wiki/15_puzzle) using the AStar algorithm in various languages.
+Benchmarking implementations of sliding puzzle solvers [sliding puzzle problem](https://en.wikipedia.org/wiki/15_puzzle) using the AStar algorithm in various languages.
 Each implementation is guaranteed to find the shortest number of steps to solve any solvable NPuzzle.

 The sliding puzzle problem is a space-exploration problem involving list/array traversal, map/priority queue usage, copying, and lots of memory allocation.
 Currently includes implementations for Java, C, C++, C#, Rust, Go, OCaml, Javascript, and Python.
 Many more to come - implementing a sliding puzzle solver has become my primary way to learn a new language.

 # Usage
 Any puzzle solver executable can be invoked with a command line argument.
 The command line argument is a path to a file containing newline seperated puzzles to solve.
-An example of how valid puzzle files look like n=are in the files `8puzzles-*.txt` and `15puzzles-*.txt`.
+An example of how valid puzzle files look like are in the files `8puzzles-*.txt` and `15puzzles-*.txt`.
 Random puzzle file inputs can be generated in `PuzzleGenerator.java` in the java implementation.

 An example 3x3 puzzle input looks like so
 ```